The WebSocket-Over-HTTP protocol is a simple, text-based protocol for gatewaying between a WebSocket client and a conventional HTTP server.

 Headers of the initial WebSocket negotiation request MUST be replayed with every request made by the gateway.
 This means that if the client uses cookies or other headers for authentication purposes, the server will receive this data with every message.

-For example, a client supplies a cookie which the gateway relays across during connect:
+For example, a client supplies a cookie with a short expiration which the gateway relays across during connect:

 POST /target HTTP/1.1